 Running Speed Tests (the right way)

 If you really insist on using a speed test to check your site speed, don't use PageSpeed to measure your page speed.
 Crazy, eh?
 We have nearly a hundred servers in 40+ locations, Google has hundreds of testing servers, probably in even more locations than us, and the combinations are pretty endless there.
 To get a consistent speed test, use GTmetrix:

 - GTmetrix lets you choose the test location.
 This means you can consistently test your site from the same location, and it will build up the CDN cache for that location quickly.

 - When you go to the Waterfall tab, you can actually see if GTmetrix is getting cached results, or if the cache is still being filled up.
 What?
 How?
 Tell me quick!
 Alright, alright, slow down :) Scroll down the waterfall view, and look for files that were loaded from Easy IO (the ones with .exactdn.com in the URL).
 Click on one, and look for "Cache:" in the Response Headers.
 If it says MISS, run the test again.
 If it says HIT, check a few others.
 If you find any MISSes, run the test once more.

 - You can get a free GTmetrix account to view some useful stats on the Timings tab (these are now shown on the Speed Visualization of the Summary tab).
 Fully Loaded means EVERYTHING has finished loading, it is not the same as when the page has loaded for your visitors.
 Lot's of plugins use clever ways to defer resources, especially things like ads, so the fully loaded time might paint a dismal picture.
-But never fear, check the Contentful Paint and Dom Interactive times to see when the page actually shows up for the visitor.
+But never fear, check the Contentful Paint and Time to Interactive to see when the page actually shows up for the visitor.